gumaerc-testorg/21g.s01-spring-2015/content/pages/syllabus.md

 Evaluation / Grades
 -------------------

 Grading is on the basis of frequent relatively small evaluations rather than on one or two major hurdles.
-See [Assignments]({{< baseurl >}}/pages/assignments) section.
+See {{% resource_link 985edc67-81d5-1662-a145-c0b65acb738b "Assignments" %}} section.

 {{< tableopen >}}
 {{< theadopen >}}